 Welcome to my music blog.
 My name is Emily E Hogstad, I’m in my mid-twenties, I play violin and viola, and I currently live in Eau Claire, Wisconsin.

 The subject matter at SOTL is eclectic.
 It ranges from forgotten Edwardian violin prodigies to historic orchestra concerts to Beethoven’s crotch.
-During the Minnesota Orchestra lockout, I was honored to have my work cited by Drew McManus, Kevin Case, Norman Lebrecht, and Alex Ross, among others, and I’ve appeared in MinnPost and the St. Paul Pioneer Press, as well as on MPR, NPR, and WQXR.
+I’m probably best known for my work as an investigative writer during the Minnesota Orchestra lockout.
+During said debacle, I was honored to have my work cited by Drew McManus, Kevin Case, Norman Lebrecht, and Alex Ross, among others, and I’ve also appeared on or in MinnPost, the St. Paul Pioneer Press, MPR, NPR, and WQXR.
 Now that the lockout is over, I volunteer with Save Our Symphony Minnesota, which seeks to keep the community engaged in preserving our world-class Minnesota Orchestra.